 - The recipient has drawn attention to or advocated against injustice in the LGBTQ+community.

-- The recipient (absent contingencies such as exile, detention, or restriction on travel due to circumstances justifying the award) must agree to be present in person to receive the award at the annual Holiday Party to be held on December 5, 2021.
+- The recipient (absent contingencies such as exile, detention, or restriction on travel due to circumstances justifying the award) must agree to be present in person to receive the award at the Visibility Ball to be held on December 8 in Dallas.

 - The recipient may be nominated based on a lifetime body of work or a single event or case.